KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 The data is prepped by:
 1. filling the voids in both; DSM and DTM
-2. using raster calculation to substract DTM from DSM
+2. using raster calculation to subtract DTM from DSM

-The end result is a raster that shows the hight of objects relatively to the ground surface.
+The end result is a raster that shows the height of objects relatively to the ground surface.

 Notes: